 architecture: a particular style or way of designing buildings - สถาปัตยกรรม, รูปแบบการก่อสร้าง

-bank: a raised area of land along the side of a river - ริมฝั่งแม่น้ำ
+bank: a raised area of land along the side of a river (or canal) - ริมฝั่งแม่น้ำ

 base: the bottom part, edge, or surface of something - พื้นฐาน, รากฐาน

 battlefield: a place where a battle is being fought or has been fought - สนามรบ

 blend: to combine or mix with other things in an attractive or effective way - ผสม